HRM-037: Evaluating Employee Fitness for Duty

 A comprehensive occupational health and employee wellness program.

 This policy does not apply to employees with short term, infectious/communicable diseases (e.g., flu, colds).
-If an employee exhibits symptoms of an infectious/communicable disease, the supervisor may ask the employee to leave the workplace in order to have his/her symptoms evaluated by the employee’s own health care provider or by UVA-WorkMed.
+If an employee exhibits symptoms of an infectious/communicable disease, the supervisor may ask the employee to leave the workplace in order to have their symptoms evaluated by the employee’s own health care provider or by UVA-WorkMed.

 A fitness for duty evaluation is designed to address behavioral changes in an employee that may pose a potential threat to self or others in the workplace.
 Application of this policy is not intended as a substitute for University policies or procedures related to chronic performance or behavioral problems or as a substitute for discipline.
 Supervisors shall continue to address performance or behavioral problems through the performance appraisal process and to implement appropriate corrective or disciplinary action.